cloudberrydb/cloudberrydb-site/docs/cbdb-overview.md

 - **Connection pool PGBouncer (connection-level management)**: Through the connection pool, Cloudberry Database manages user access in a unified manner, and limits the number of concurrently active users to improve efficiency, and avoid wasting resources caused by frequently creating and destructing service processes.
 The connection pool has a small memory footprint and can support high concurrent connections, using libevent for Socket communication to improve communication efficiency.

 - **Resource Group (session-level management)**: Through resource groups, Cloudberry Database can analyze and categorize typical workloads, and quantify the CPU, memory, concurrency and other resources required by each workload.
-In this way, according to the actual needs of the workload, you can set a suitable resource group and dynamically adjust the resource usage to ensure the overall operating efficiency.
+In this way, according to the actual requirements of the workload, you can set a suitable resource group and dynamically adjust the resource usage to ensure the overall operating efficiency.
 At the same time, you can use rules to clean up idle sessions and release unnecessary resources.

-- **Dynamic resource group allocation (SQL-level management)**: Through dynamic resource group allocation, Cloudberry Database can flexibly allocate resources before or during the execution of SQL statements, which can give priority to specific queries and shorten their execution time.
+- **Dynamic resource group allocation (SQL-level management)**: Through dynamic resource group allocation, Cloudberry Database can flexibly allocate resources before or during the execution of SQL statements, which can give priority to specific queries and shorten the execution time.

 </details>

 ## Multiple compatibility

-The compatibility of Cloudberry Database is manifested in multiple aspects such as SQL syntax, components, tools and programs, hardware platforms and operating systems.
+The compatibility of Cloudberry Database is reflected in multiple aspects such as SQL syntax, components, tools and programs, hardware platforms and operating systems.
 This makes the database flexible enough to deal with different tools, platforms and languages.

 <details>
 <summary>Click to view details</summary>